 We are taking the steps necessary to make it as safe as practical for people who attend.
 Please do your bit by bringing a face covering to wear (disposable ones will be available at the entrance if you forget), using the hand sanitizer when entering and leaving the building, by keeping your distance from others at all times and by following the instructions of the clergy/sidespeople.
 If you are exempt from wearing a mask, printing a copy of the government commended small card, as attached, is suggested.

 On entry please go straight to a seat, filling up from the front and from the wall in.
 Pews which may be sat in will be clear from the presence of a service sheet on the seat.
 This should be taken away with you after the service.
-One household may sit per pew, or two individuals sat at either end.
+One household may sit per pew, or two individuals sat at either end for non-Communion services.

 We will need to ask for name and contact information of those who attend in case this needs to be supplied to contact tracers.
 A form to complete will be with the order of service.
 Please put this form only in the container supplied at the exit.
 This will be kept securely in the safe and destroyed after three weeks.